-This was also the year when we incorporated our parent company – Institute of Clinical Hypnosis and Related Sciences.
+This was also the year when we incorporated our parent company – the Institute of Clinical Hypnosis and Related Sciences.
 The company was incorporated to enable us to help change facilitators develop advanced coaching and/or therapeutic skills.

 Since its incorporation, ICHARS has trained over 4000 mental health professionals, including 1000+ coaches and 2500+ psychotherapists based on a unique, eclectic approach that integrates concepts and practices from major fields of psychology (Cognitive, behavioral, humanistic and psychodynamic) with Clinical Hypnosis, NLP and different types of Meditations.

 ICHARS Support Foundation (ICHARS–SF), a not-for-profit organization, was incorporated in 2018 to create awareness about mental and emotional well-being.
-ICHARS–SF organizes free workshops, seminars, and group activities for parents, students, teachers and individuals to equip them with effective tools for managing their emotional and physical state.
+ICHARS–SF organizes free workshops, seminars, and group activities for parents, students, teachers, and individuals to equip them with effective tools for managing their emotional and physical state.

-ICHARS–SF has also initiated certain initiatives to help people deal with COVID19, and Lockdown related Anxiety and Stress.
-These initiatives include video-based support groups, phone helplines and weekly talk shows.
+ICHARS–SF has also initiated certain initiatives to help people deal with COVID19, and Lockdown-related Anxiety and Stress.
+These initiatives include video-based support groups, phone helplines, and weekly talk shows.

-During this period, we also initiated the Visit MHP challenge to create a shift the focus from curative to preventive benefits of visiting/consulting a mental health practitioner.
+During this period, we also initiated the Visit MHP challenge to create a shift in the focus from curative to preventive benefits of visiting/consulting a mental health practitioner.